 Appropriate Vaccine Usage

-This datapoint is a measure of the percent of long-term stay residents that have received the flu and pneumonia vaccines.
-Respiratory viruses can be very dangerous for nursing home patients, making these vaccines indispensable.
+This metric measures the percent of long-term residents who were given the flu and pneumonia vaccines.
+Respiratory viruses can be deadly for nursing home residents, making these vaccines critical to patient safety.

 Residents Maintain Autonomy